Guardianships in Texas

 Guardianship law is broken into two areas: guardianship of the person and guardianship of the estate.
 A guardian of the person cares for the ward’s personal and physical needs, such as housing, food, and medical decisions.
 A guardian of the estate cares for the ward’s financial needs and protects his or her assets.
-Guardianships typically involve minors who receive property, minors with disabilities coming of age, adults with injuries or mental health issues, and the elderly who have lost their mental capacity due to the effects of diseases like dementia or Alzheimer’s.
+Guardianships typically involve minors who receive property, minors with disabilities coming of age, adults with injuries or mental health issues, and the elderly who have lost their mental capacity due to the effects of diseases like Dementia or Alzheimer’s.

-Anyone can file for a guardianship over another person, and the applicant does not have to volunteer to be the guardian.
+Anyone can file for guardianship over another person, and the applicant does not have to volunteer to be the guardian.
 But the applicant must prove that the proposed ward is incapacitated, which requires proof documented by a physician.

 Finally, depending on the severity and type of incapacity, there are times when capacity can be restored and the guardianship terminated.
 This is rare and is seen most often in individuals who recovered from traumatic brain injuries.